Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Keywords
 #### Questions
 1. Why are we attracted to certain people, and what progression do social relationships follow?
-2. What factors underlie aggression and prosocial behavior?
+2. What factors underlie aggression and prosocial behavior?`658`
 3. What are the factors that initially attract two people to each other ?`658`
 4. Why do we tend to like those who are similar to us ?`659`
 5. Difference between liking and loving ?
-6. Types of love
+6. Types of love`660`
 7. Why might college students who use social networking sites more heavily have greater satisfaction in life than those who use it less?
 8. What aspects of social networking sites allow students to explore their identities?
 What might be the drawbacks of such experimentation?
 9. What is Psychologist Robert Sternberg differentiation of Love ?
 10. What is aggression ?
 Freud on aggression and Konrad Lorenz instinct approach ?`662`
-11. What is Catharsis?
+11. What is Catharsis?`663`
 12. Explain  Frustration-aggression theory ?`664`
 13. What kinds of stimuli act as aggressive cues? in this theory ?
-14. Explain OBSERVATIONAL LEARNING APPROACHES sometimes called social learning approach ?
+14. Explain OBSERVATIONAL LEARNING APPROACHES sometimes called social learning approach ?`664`
-15. What is Diffusion of responsibility ?
+15. What is Diffusion of responsibility ?`665`
-16. Explain  model of the helping process ?
+16. Explain  model of the helping process ? `665`
 17. What is Altruism ?
 18. Difference between prosocial behavior and altruism ?
 19. what leads people to make moral decisions?`666`